owncloud/ocis/docs/ocis/adr/0023-index-and-store-metadata.md

 ### Positive Consequences:

 * Graph API endpoint implementation is trivial
-* documented public api and stored data are the same
+* Documented public api and stored data are the same
-* reasonable complexity for the initial implementation
+* Reasonable complexity for the initial implementation

 ### Negative consequences:

 * Graph API is limited, so not *all* available metadata can be accessed
-* switching the internal format and adding more metadata later will require re-indexing
+* Switching the internal format and adding more metadata later will require re-indexing

 ## Pros and Cons of the Options <!-- optional -->